Fall Festival 2024 ~ Day 1

 Tushita ‘Joyful Land’ in English, ‘Ganden’ in Tibetan.
 The Pure Land of Buddha Maitreya.
 Both Je Tsongkhapa and Atisha went to this Pure Land after they passed away.
 See Heart Jewel.

 Twelve principal deeds The principal deeds of a Supreme Emanation Body: (1) descent from Joyful Land, (2) conception in a mother’s womb, (3) birth, (4) mastery of youthful skills and sports, (5) enjoyments with a wife and retinue, (6) ordination, (7) the practice of asceticism, (8) meditation under the Bodhi Tree, (9) overcoming the maras, (10) showing the attainment of enlightenment, (11) turning the Wheel of Dharma, (12) showing the manner of passing away.
-See Heart of Wisdom.
+See The New Heart of Wisdom.

 Two collections The collections of merit and wisdom.
 See Collection of merit and Collection of wisdom.